Flutter SDK setup

 For more information about the Gradle build configuration in relation to Flutter, view the Flutter documentation.

-Android Icons
+Android icons

 By default, notifications will be shown with a small bell icon in the notification shade.
 Follow the Customize Notification Icons guide to create your own small and large notification icons for your app.